T. S. Eliot, Ash Wednesday

 “Lent is the refusal to be distracted.”
 Fr.
 Michael Rennier’s T.S.
 Eliot’s death-haunted poem for Ash Wednesday is a short, helpful read.

 A century before Eliot, Danish philosopher Søren Kierkegaard was calling for more silence!
 More in this short reflection: Kierkegaard’s Remedy for the Modern World: Create Silence.

 This post is part of a series (see A Lenten Invitation from a Babbling Brook: Focus on Speech and Silence).

+If you enjoyed this post, join Sparrowfare’s list to receive notice of new content!
+Here’s the link.
+We’d love to have you join us in sharing the quotes that speak to you.
 In this contentious time, let’s spread the word about the importance of our words, of silent listening.